Mon Jan 2021

-For example, If you say “I want more website visitors”, then the agency will drive more traffic, but it might not be quality traffic and may not account to more sales.
+For example, If you say “I want more website visitors”, then the agency will drive more traffic, but it might not be quality traffic.

 However, be more specific with your prospective agencies.

 “I want more customers to find my website during their research stage as this will increase the chance of them becoming a customer.
+I want to help customers who are researching to come to my website.
+I will need content created around the research part of my funnel.
 How can you help make this happen and what other recommendations do you have?”